Monsky's theorem: Optimal dissections

-By Monsky's theorem it is necessary to have triangles with different areas to dissect a square into an odd number of triangles.
+By Monsky's theorem, it is necessary to have triangles with different areas to dissect a square into an odd number of triangles.
 Lower bounds for the area differences that must occur to dissect a square into an odd numbers of triangles and the optimal dissections have been studied.

 Generalizations

+Because affine transformations preserve equidissections, it follows more generally that parallelograms (the affine images of squares) also do not have odd equidissections.
+Centrally symmetric polygons, more generally, do not have odd equidissections, nor do polyominos.

-The theorem can be generalized to higher dimensions: an n-dimensional hypercube can only be divided into simplices of equal volume, if the number of simplices is a multiple of n!.
+The theorem can be generalized to higher dimensions: an n-dimensional hypercube can only be divided into simplices of equal volume if the number of simplices is a multiple of n!.